 An inverter / Charger is a battery charger AND an inverter combined into one device.
 It is quite convenient because it simplify the installation (one device instead of two), but it’s more expensive (between 1000$-2000$ for high-quality ones) than installing a separate inverter and a battery charger…

-A system monitor is not mandatory, but we strongly recommend it.
-Depending on your model, it will display the house and van battery voltage, amperage coming in/out of the house battery, % battery left, amperage used since last charge, etc, etc. You will learn a lot from the monitor on: 1- the impact of shade on solar (and help you choose the right parking spot) 2- the impact of your load(s).
+A battery monitor is not mandatory, but we strongly recommend it.
+Depending on your model, it will display the house and van battery voltage, amperage coming in/out of the house battery, % battery left, amperage used since last charge, etc, etc. You will learn a lot from the battery monitor on: 1- the impact of shade on solar (and help you choose the right parking spot) 2- the impact of your load(s).
 This will help you better manage your energy.
-One of the most popular option out-there is the Bogart Engineering Trimetric TM-2030.
-This is the one we’re using in our system, because it will “pair” with our charge controller and this will increased the smart features.
-It might be fugly, but the electrical geeks out there know that this is a very well engineered product.
+We tested and recommend the Victron BMV-712 because it’s a modern, high-quality monitor:

 7.1- Wire Diameter (AWG)

 Choosing the correct wire size (AWG) is essential for SAFETY (fire hazard due to ampacity) and PERFORMANCE (intermittent problems due to voltage drop) of your electrical system.

 The ampacity is the maximum current that a wire can carry continuously without exceeding its temperature rating.
 For example: if a wire ampacity is 60A (AWG 10) and there is a continuous current flow of 61A, the wire will overheat and the insulation could melt, creating a fire hazard.
 An overcurrent protection device (fuse/breaker) prevents going over the ampacity rating of the wire (the fuse/breaker size should always be smaller than the wire ampacity).